JennyLi623/Interactive-Lab-Hub/Lab 3/README.md

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
 3. Make a new storyboard, diagram and/or script based on these reflections.

+**My storyboard stay basically the same, but I coded the all actual system and I also changed the design from a menu listed statically on the machine to the one the dynamically changes in a digital screen.**

 ## Prototype your system

 The system should: